 It was extra amazing today because we had Reindeer shaped pasta from IKEA.
 Sorry, that’s just too cool.

 In keeping with my love of Italian food, my Aunt and Uncle bought me two Italian cooking bibles for Christmas: La Cucina and The Silver Spoon.
 I seriously can’t wait to be done with all this Uni crap, I’m dying to make stuff from them, I think I bookmarked about a thousand recipes.
 That’s a whole lot of carbs… Best get my running gear on.

-Onwards with the recipe!
-My Mum's been making this dough for years and we all love it, it's very versatile and yeast free so you can whip it up in minutes.
-I'm aware this probably isn't traditional and one day I probably will try another dough, although since I love this one, maybe not for a long while!
+Onwards with this recipe for pepperoni pizza!
+My Mum’s been making this dough for years and we all love it, it’s very versatile and yeast free so you can whip it up in minutes.
+I’m aware this probably isn’t traditional and one day I probably will try another dough, although since I love this one, maybe not for a long while!

 Serves 1/2 – depends how hungry you are!

 Makes one 13 inch thin crust pizza (probably about a 6 inch thick, doughy one)

 Recipe for the Pizza sauce adapted from Closet Cooking